 Types of Assisted Living

 Group homes are houses or apartments where two or more unrelated people live together.
-These include domiciliary care, single-room occupancy residences, board-and-care homes, and some group living situations.
-Group homes vary in the types of residents that live there.
+These include domiciliary care (where older adults remain in the community by moving in with a caregiver), single-room occupancy residences, board-and-care homes, and some group living situations.
+Group homes vary in the types of residents who live there.
 For example, many can accommodate people with chronic mental illness or dementia.
 Most group homes are run as for-profit businesses, and some states require licensing.

 Residents share a living room, dining room, and kitchen but usually have their own bedrooms.
 Advantages of this arrangement include a lower cost of living and ability to socialize with peers.
 Independence and ability to function are supported through the interdependence and relationships of the residents.
 Opportunities for socialization are increased, reducing social isolation.
 Resident-to-staff ratios may also be higher than in other supported-living environments.